bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+A list of OSINT resources and tools that may be useful to you when conducting investigations related to the Republic of Belarus: https://github.com/paulpogoda/OSINT-Tools-Belarus

+A list of OSINT resources and tools that may be useful to you when conducting investigations related to Brazil: https://github.com/bgmello/OSINT-Tools-Brazil/

+A list of OSINT resources and tools that may be useful when conducting investigations related to the Kingdom of Saudi Arabia: https://github.com/paulpogoda/OSINT-Tools-Saudi-Arabia

+A list of OSINT resources and tools that may be useful to you when conducting investigations related to Syrian Arab Republic: https://github.com/paulpogoda/OSINT-Tools-Syria

 StegCloak is a pure JavaScript steganography module designed in functional programming style, to hide secrets inside text by compressing and encrypting the secret before cloaking it with special unicode invisible characters.
 It can be used to safely watermark strings, invisible scripts on webpages, texts on social media or for any other covert communication.
 Completely invisible!
 See how it works in-depth in this Medium [article](https://blog.bitsrc.io/how-to-hide-secrets-in-strings-modern-text-hiding-in-javascript-613a9faa5787) or watch our [demo](https://www.youtube.com/watch?v=RBDqZwcGvQk) to know what it does: https://github.com/KuroLabs/stegcloak

 ----

 **Universal Search & AI:**

+reTermAI.
+A terminal command recommender powered by AI and your own shell history: https://github.com/pie0902/reTermAI

 ---